opennetworkinglab/aether-docs/edge_deployment/overview.rst

 on the WAN port, which provides deployment location flexibility.
 Either a PoE+ capable switch or PoE+ power injector should be purchased.

-If connecting directly to the fabric switch through a QSFP to 4x SFP+ splitter cable, a 10GbE SFP+ to 1GbE Copper media converter should be purchased.
+If connecting directly to the fabric switch through a QSFP to 4x SFP+ split cable, a 10GbE SFP+ to 1GbE Copper media converter should be purchased.
 The `FS UMC-1S1T <https://www.fs.com/products/101476.html>`_ has been used for this purpose successfully.